 - Tortious interference with contract or business relations.
 Under Florida law, in order to establish a cause of action for tortious interference with contract or business relations, the injured party must show that (1) a valid contract or business relation existed between plaintiff and a third party, (2) defendant knew of the contract or business relation, (3) defendant took actions intended to induce a breach of or disruption of the contract or business relation, (4) there was no legal justification for defendant’s actions and (5) plaintiff suffered damages.

 Whether brought under the common law or state or federal statutes, a business torts claim can jeopardize a business’ financial and reputational interests.
-Contact us, your business attorney in Florida, to assist you with your business torts case.
+Contact us, your business attorney in Miami, Florida USA to assist you with your business torts case or schedule a consultation.